Meshhugahh/lego_project/README.md

 Code in file:

-Exploring 67 years of LEGO/
+Exploring 67 years of LEGO/LEGO .ipynb